Horizontal-org/Tella-website/docs/For organizations/dropbox.md

 #### Outbox {#outbox}

-The Outbox tab contains reports that have been saved for later submission.
-The outbox tab holds report that are ready to be submitted once the device reconnects to the internet or the user chooses to send them.
+The Outbox tab contains reports that are finalized and have been saved for later submission.
+Reports in the Outbox are ready to be submitted once the device reconnects to the internet or when the user chooses to manually send them.

-Reports on the outbox tab cannot be edited.
+Reports in the Outbox tab cannot be edited.

-To send a report to the Outbox tab, use the Submit later button (⏱️), at the bottom left of the submit report screen.
+To send a report to the Outbox, use the Submit later button (⏱️), at the bottom left of the Submit Report screen.

-Outbox tab holds:
+The Outbox contains:

 * Paused submissions
 * Report submissions that were interrupted due to connectivity issues.